nopnop2002/esp-idf-ftp-camera/README.md

 Initial Sate is PULLUP
 The shutter is prepared when it is turned from ON to OFF, and a picture is taken when it is turned from OFF to ON.

+I confirmed that the following GPIO can be used.

 ![config-shutter-3](https://user-images.githubusercontent.com/6020549/66263122-660d6300-e828-11e9-8619-e54ab0c6b54f.jpg)